Let's transform lives together

 Watch this short video to meet the Kalahari team and learn more about our pledge to bring clean water to one million people in Africa.

 Kalahari Resorts is just getting started on our journey to bring clean water to one million people in Africa.
-Here's a look at our impact so far!
+So far, we've funded 705 projects and served approximately 199,759 people.

-The Water Colors Life Project is making a significant, life-changing difference for people in Africa — one million people to be exact.
-Learn more about how clean water impacts health, education, community, and art.
+Our partnership with charity: water is making a significant, life-changing difference for people in Africa — one million people to be exact.
+Learn how clean water impacts health, education, community, and art.

 Access to clean water not only gives children time to attend school, it also provides a safe learning environment.
 With access to latrines and education about good sanitation and hygiene practices, students have the resources they need to grow into healthy adults.